kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4016-in-place-updates-support/README.md

   field.
 * A [`ResizePolicy`] field to Container.
 This field allows to the user to specify the behavior when modifying a resource value.
 Currently it has two modes:
-  - `NotRequired` (default) which indicates to the container runtime that it should try to resize the container without restarting.
+  - `PreferNoRestart` (default) which indicates to the container runtime that it should try to resize the container without restarting.
 However, it does not guarantee that a restart will not happen.
   - `RestartContainer` which indicates that any mutation to the resource requires a restart (for